SphericalCowww/ROS_init_practice/ros2_ws4_controller/README.md

 ### controlling servo with controller PCA9685 without ros2_control

-Check the following file with the Arduino connection:
+Install ``Adafruit PCA9685 PWM Servo Driver`` library in the Arduino IDE.
+Open the following file with the Arduino/PCA9685 connected as shown in the figure:

     /src/my_robot_firmware/firmware/arduino_PCA9685controllerTestChannel0/PCA9685controllerTestChannel0.ino